Judge Dredd (film): Release

-Re-editing and censorship

 Prior to the film's world premiere on 30 June 1995, Judge Dredd had to be re-cut and submitted to the MPAA five times in order to get it down from a NC-17 to a R rating.
 This was before Stallone and the studio tried to cut the film even further to get a PG-13 rating.
 Director Danny Cannon was so disheartened over the constant creative disputes with Stallone that he swore he would never again work with another big-name actor.
 He also stated that the final version was completely different from the script due to the creative changes demanded by Stallone.
 In later interviews, Stallone said he thought the film was supposed to be an action comedy film so demanded rewrites to make it more comedic.
 The director and screenwriter had a darker, more satirical vision.

 Several entire sequences were deleted from the theatrical release to reduce the violence and darker tone of the film.
 For example, a scene where Rico kills news reporter Hammond and his wife was originally longer and bloodier because it showed them getting hit by bullets in slow-motion.
 Likewise the ABC Warrior robot was to kill Judge Griffin by ripping his arms and legs off but this was also changed.
 Cannon wanted more violence (because it was in keeping with the comic's source material) but the studio and Stallone wanted a PG-13 movie with more focus on humour.
 Even the film's climax was deleted, scenes showing Dredd fighting and killing clone Judges was removed prior to the theatrical release.
 Some promotional stills were published in Judge Dredd Megazine showing Dredd shooting one of the clones.

 Reception

 Box office

-The film is considered to be a flop, as it grossed only $34.7 million in North American domestic box office receipts.
-It did better internationally, with over $78.8 million around the world, reaching a total of $113.5 million worldwide on a $90 million budget.
+The film was considered a box-office disappointment.
+It grossed $34.7 million in North American domestic box office receipts.
+It did better internationally, with $78.8 million internationally, reaching a total of $113.5 million worldwide against a production budget of $85-90 million.